Dorani/Album-Review/README.md

 ## New Category Model:
   - We want to be able to filter by category type or genre in regards to the albums
-  - 1 thing, we want to go into our terminal;
+  - 1 thing, we want to go into our terminal and type:
-      - rails generate model Genre name:string
+      - rails generate model Genre/Category name:string

-      - we have the create genre table and model
+  - We have the create genre/category table and model:
   - check it out in the migration files
   - next we need to update our database:
       - rake db:migrate

-      - we want to associate an album with a genre/category id
+  - next, we want to associate an album with a genre/category id
       - rails generate migration add_category_id_to_albums category_id:integer
+  - After you run that migration we need to:
+      - run rake db:migrate to update our database
+      - check out migration file

+## Rails console
+  - Make sure category_id is part of our album model
+  - rails c:
+      -